wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Fixed an issue that could cause the new-field section to be invisible under certain conditions

 = 1.4.9 =
 * Added option to allow new fields to be added by click additional to dragging the field to their position
 * Optimized field selection block to stay in viewport on long forms